gaia-taipei/tw-firefox-weekly/TDC-Firefox-Weekly-Buglist.md

 - **_Form Autofill_**
   - **Done**
+     - [Bug 1300990](https://bugzilla.mozilla.org/show_bug.cgi?id=1300990) - Implement an API in the parent process to decide which values of an autofill profile would be filled in which field - **_Luke Chang_**
      - [Bug 1016733](https://bugzilla.mozilla.org/show_bug.cgi?id=1016733) - Implement form auto-fill profile storage - **_Luke Chang_**
      - [Bug 1309481](https://bugzilla.mozilla.org/show_bug.cgi?id=1309481) - Remove leftover code specific to Logins from JSONFile.jsm and add tests - **_Luke Chang_**
      - [Bug 1300988](https://bugzilla.mozilla.org/show_bug.cgi?id=1300988) - Implement an API in the content process to fill a form with a specific form autofill profile using @autocomplete - **_Steve Chung_**